pageman/simple-sinatra-mvc/README.md

 shotgun main.rb

-Acceptance tests
+Unit and acceptance tests
 -----------------------------
 Ruby 1.9 includes minitest so it just makes test to use minitest instead of any other framework.
 It works and it is simple.
 Use:

 rake test

-If for some reason, you have prefer cucumber, some example is also provided.
+For acceptance tests, some example is also provided.
 Use:

 cucumber or rake features should work